ecr007/English-World/Phrases-Vocabulary/O.md

 On cloud nine: To be extremely happy and excited.
 E.g: He's been on cloud nine ever since she agreed to marry him.

+Ongoing: (Adj) Continuing; still in progress.
+E.g: The project is ongoing.

+On average, how much time does a fullstack developer spend in a job?